 at the Brine Garden

-We hope to see you in the Brine Garden this summer and fall.
+We hope to see you in the Brine Garden this fall.

 The Garden Conservancy is the first national organization devoted to preserving exceptional American gardens for the public’s education and enjoyment.

 “We conserve beautiful gardens because they are a vital part of our nation’s cultural heritage.”

 The Garden Conservancy invites the public to visit America’s finest private gardens.
 The Conservancy’s Open Days Program encourages appreciation of “gardens as living works of art.”

 The Brine Garden – Duncan & Julia Brine

 2018 Open Day – the 28th Anniversary of the Garden

 Saturday, October 13, from 12 pm to 6 pm